The New And The Next

 ARUN RATH, HOST:

-RATH: Carlos Watson is the cofounder of the online magazine Ozy.
-You can explore all the stories we talked about at npr.org/newandnext.
+RATH: Carlos Watson is the co-founder of the online magazine Ozy.
+You can explore all of the stories we talk about at npr.org/newandnext.
 Carlos, thanks again.

 WATSON: Arun, always good to be with you.
 Have a terrific weekend.
 Transcript provided by NPR, Copyright NPR.